Aarya34/Tool_UG3_4/README.md

 ### Frontend (Chrome Extension)

 - Injects a **content script** into GitHub pages.
-- Detects folder structure dynamically and **attaches a clickable icon**.
+- Detects folder structure dynamically and **attaches a clickable icons**.
 - Sends **repository URL** and **file paths** to the backend.

 ### Backend (Python API)